 About This Course

-The MMus in Composition and Sonic Art allows you to develop your skills and understanding of contemporary practices in music composition and sonic art.
-The programme will equip you with the knowledge required to compose in a range of styles and genres, while enabling you to develop high-level skills in a compositional field of your choice.
-You will learn more about the concepts of research-led practice, and will hone high-level transferable skills in critical thinking, conceptual thinking, problem solving, analysis, communication, self-direction, creativity and originality.
+This MMus in Composition and Sonic Art allows you to develop your skills and understanding of contemporary practices in music composition and sonic art.
+The programme will equip you with the knowledge required to compose in a range of contemporary styles.
+Studying this master’s programme in Composition and Sonic Art will enable you to develop high-level skills in a compositional field of your choice.
+You will learn to place your own artistic practice in a broader creative and intellectual context, and will hone high-level transferable skills in critical thinking, conceptual thinking, problem solving, analysis, communication, self-direction, creativity and originality.

-Specialism is offered in a range of styles and genres, including writing for instruments and/or voices, acousmatic composition, composition for live musicians with electronics, popular song composition, and composing for film, television and other media.
+Specialism is offered in a variety of genres, including writing for instruments and/or voices, electroacoustic and acousmatic composition, composing for live musicians with electronics, and popular song composition.

 Programme Length